 Is Azure Easier Than AWS?

 So is Azure easier than AWS?
 Well, at some points, yes.
 The key difference between them is that Azure is a platform as a service and you do not need to maintain VMs yourself (security, service packs, etc.), but only your application code.
+To automate and customize workflows, Azure managed services are outstanding.
+It is a clear approach where engineers remotely govern controllable infrastructure and enhance your options for deploying Azure.

 Aws to Azure Migration Checklist